rpunt/ansible_cockroachdb/docs/testing.md

 ### Using Podman Specifically

-If you prefer to use Podman containers for testing:
+Podman is now the default testing environment for the `run_tests.sh` script.
+However, if you want to use the legacy Podman-specific script:

 ```bash
 # Run all tests